- Financial Aid

 - Class Schedules

 A course other than occupational extension may not be taken for more than two consecutive terms without a break of at least one term.
-Senior citizens who are legal residents of North Carolina and who wish to enroll in an occupational extension course, shall not be required to pay for taking the course twice.
 Students who are enrolled in Adult Basic Education (ABE), General Education Development (GED) preparation, or Compensatory Education classes may continue as long as reasonable educational and/or social progress is being made according to the goals of the program.
 Students in Compensatory Education classes will be reviewed after no more than two years to determine whether they will continue in the program.
 The college reserves the right to modify this policy in general or relative to a given course as necessary to meet the needs of the college and its students.

 Continuing education course offerings are designed for adult learners.
 In special cases, 16 and 17 year-olds will be considered when (1) there is available space in the class and (2) they obtain the required permissions and signatures on the College’s Minor Permission Form.

 Because of the high cost of books, we only have students purchase textbooks when they are essential.
 Students should bring the book with them to the first class.

 Textbooks can be purchased at the Asheville and Enka Site.
 Books are available at the Madison Site for classes scheduled at that campus only.
 Hours for each location are listed at http://www.abtech.edu/content/bookstore/welcome-a-b-tech-bookstore.